Department of Public Safety

-The campus is within the city limits of Fairmont which allows the Campus Police to work closely with the Fairmont Police Department through a Mutual Aid agreement that enables both departments to work together in one another's jurisdictions upon request.
+The campus is within the city limits of Fairmont, which allows the Campus Police to work closely with the Fairmont Police Department through a Mutual Aid agreement that enables both departments to work together in one another's jurisdictions upon request.
 The Fairmont and Campus Police Departments are also involved in a Federal Grant funded program called “Project Safe Neighborhood” that consists of joint patrols through the City and Campus to deter crime.

 The department provides students with the opportunity for employment.
 The office generally staffs 12 to 18 student security officers who may work as much as 20 hours per week.
 While many are Criminal Justice Majors, students in any course of study are welcome to apply for the program.
-Uniformed student officers work in pairs and/or with police and regular security officers, are radio equipped and are routinely dispatched to provide escorts, help lock and unlock doors, enforce parking regulations, patrol the campus, and assist in parking details and event security.
+Uniformed student officers work in pairs and/or with police and regular security officers, are radio equipped, and are routinely dispatched to provide escorts, help lock and unlock doors, enforce parking regulations, patrol the campus, and assist in parking details and event security.

 The Department of Public Safety employs a Program Specialist and a Part Time Project Coordinator for the daily maintenance of the office.
-These employees are also responsible for processing parking tickets, taking payments, processing appeals, distributing parking tokens and temporary parking decals.
+These employees are also responsible for processing parking tickets, taking payments, processing appeals, and distributing parking tokens and temporary parking decals.
 The Program Specialist also serves as a “Victim Advocate” for persons affected by the criminal actions of others and also provides assistance to officers investigating offenses concerning crimes against persons.

-All of the employees of the Department of Public Safety are professional and highly motivated individuals dedicated to promoting a safe, secure and orderly learning environment for our students, employees, and visitors.
+All of the employees of the Department of Public Safety are professional and highly motivated individuals dedicated to promoting a safe, secure, and orderly learning environment for our students, employees, and visitors.

-The Mission of the Department of Public Safety is to protect, serve and create a secure, safe and academically sound learning environment free of crime and disorder for the students, faculty and staff of Fairmont State University and Pierpont Community & Technical College.
-We will provide high quality, community based police, security and parking services while creating and maintaining the level of emergency preparedness necessary to meet the needs of today and the challenges of tomorrow.
-The Department serves with integrity, discretion and expediency in a fair, proper and thorough manner.
+The Mission of the Department of Public Safety is to protect, serve, and create a secure, safe, and academically sound learning environment free of crime and disorder for the students, faculty, and staff of Fairmont State University and Pierpont Community & Technical College.
+We will provide high quality, community-based police, security, and parking services while creating and maintaining the level of emergency preparedness necessary to meet the needs of today and the challenges of tomorrow.
+The department serves with integrity, discretion, and expediency in a fair, proper, and thorough manner.
 Our greatest asset is our personnel; our greatest strength is our partnership with the campus community.